eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 Then is initialized the Subscriber.

 Inside ``on_data_available()`` it is created the ``DynamicData_ptr`` where the samples received will be read.

-As in publisher, it is used ``DynamicDataFactory`` for the creation of the data that corresponds to our data type.
+As in the publisher, it is used ``DynamicDataFactory`` for the creation of the data that corresponds to our data type.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServiceSubscriber.cpp
     :language: C++